miladkhanlou/LDL_manual_build/README.md

 visit /admin/config/media/file-system to select the flysystem from the dropdown.

-## Run the migrations tagged with islandora to populate some taxonomies and Enabling EVA Views:
+## Run the migrations command and Enabling EVA Views:
+run the migration tagged with islandora  to populate some taxonomies.

 #### Run the migrations taged with islandora:
 - ```composer exec -- drush migrate:import --userid=1 --tag=islandora```

 #### Enabling EVA Views:
 - ```drush -y views:enable display_media```